-Now just to point out, this article won’t be focusing on how to market your videos, but a good idea could be using audio transcription software to make sure your video has the best quality possible.
-Marketing is arguably just as important – if not more so – than crafting quality videos, but we will only be focusing on the latter, if you want to get more in deep with marketing, The Indexer has plenty of reviews for you.
+Now just to point out, this article won’t be focusing on how to market your videos.
+Marketing is arguably just as important – if not more so – than crafting quality videos, but we will only be focusing on the latter.
 So there won’t be any mention of writing engaging headlines, promoting via social media, producing eye-catching video thumbnails etc.

 Now that is out of the way, let’s get onto how to create quality video content.

 Start with an intro